wilcoxen-courses/e210-dist/results.md

 4. If an analyst failed to calculate the detailed results and looked only at the ETRs by overall quintile (question 1), would they overstate or understate the policy's progressivity or regressivity?
 Briefly explain.
-If possible, also explain why happens using the insights above.
+If possible, also explain why it happens using the insights above.

 TBD